E-Aston/CoralGeometry/README.md

 Requirements: Active license for metashape. (optional) Python interpreter (we recommend PyCharm) for inspecting and editing the python code as required.

+All you need to do is download the script "Metashape_Processing.py", and run it from inside Metashape.
+The process is guided at the beginning then applies the chosen settings to all chunks in the project.
+To set it up correctly, just populate the document with photos of colonies, each one of these added as a separate chunk.

 Defaults (and recommended values) for processing are as follows:

 Photo quality threshold: <0.35